M0Rf30/android-udev-rules/README.md

     # Restart UDEV
     sudo udevadm control --reload-rules
     sudo service udev restart
+    # OR on Fedora:
+    sudo systemctl restart systemd-udevd.service
     # Restart the ADB server
     adb kill-server
     # Replug your Android device and verify that USB debugging is enabled in developer options